Essentials List for Minimalist Living

 4. RESTORE

-Return the items that you’ve chosen to keep back into your garage.
-Keep in mind when you’re placing items back that your car should likewise fit in there.
+Return the items you’ve chosen to keep to your garage.
+Your car should also fit in there.

-With these essential steps(remove, tidy, evaluate, and restore), you can clean any room in your home without much of a stretch.
-Keep in mind that when you're settling on what stays and what goes, it's entirely reasonable to keep something that still truly brings you bliss, notwithstanding its not having a reason.
+With these essential steps(remove, tidy, evaluate, and restore), you can clean any room in your home without much effort.
+Remember that when deciding what stays and what goes, it's entirely reasonable to keep something that still truly brings you bliss, notwithstanding its lack of reason.

 Minimalism isn't tied in with undermining your well-being for a messiness-free home.
 It's tied in with having just the things that you should be comfortable and cheerful about, and that's it.